 There are two crucial decision-making times for the boys in relation to their curriculum.
 The first is for their GCSE subjects and the second is for A Level.
 In both cases the boys and parents are given guidance by the academic and pastoral teams.

 GCSE subjects are chosen at the end of Year 8 for the start of Year 9.
 This is a year earlier than most schools but does ensure that maximum time can be spent on individual subjects.
 Particular care is taken to ensure that boys follow subjects which play to their strengths and talents and yet retain a balanced programme.
-The Heads of both Lower and Upper School are heavily involved in helping boys and their parents to establish the best choices.
+The Heads of Year 8 and the Upper School are heavily involved in helping boys and their parents to establish the best choices.
 Named ‘Stepping into Manhood’, more information on the programme is available here.

 In Years 10 and 11 further curriculum guidance provides the basis for choice of A Levels.
 In Year 10 boys are each given a prolonged interview to help establish possible areas of interest in relation to choice of A Level, university course or profession.
 They are given the opportunity to express their perceived strengths, qualities, likes and dislikes and this opens the dialogue for advice and possible directions.
 In Year 11, following the mock GCSE exams, A Level choices are made with the assistance of the Head of Sixth Form.